 Constant mixing in not entirely necessary, but it prevents any pieces from sticking to the bottom and makes for a much smoother final result.

-Recipe amounts to about 250 grams (or one cup) of condensed milk, a little bit less for dulce de leche.
+Recipe amounts to about 300 grams (about 1 1/4 cup) of condensed milk, somewhat less for dulce de leche - near 250 grams (due to longer cooking time).

 Nutrition information is provided as a guideline only.
 Different brands of ingredients may have different nutrition facts.
 If tracking macros, remake the calculations using the nutrition facts from the labels of the ingredients you selected.
 Net carbs calculated exclude carbs from insoluble fiber and sugar alcohols.